Jim Provenzano: Life and work

 Provenzano returned as an Editor with the Bay Area Reporter in September 2006.
 In May, 2010, he co-created and became editor of BARtab, the Reporters (initially monthly, now weekly) LGBT nightlife guide.
 In March 2020, he was promoted to Arts & Entertainment Editor at the Bay Area Reporter.

 In December 2011, he published his fourth novel, Every Time I Think of You, about two gay teenage athletes in the 1970s, one of whom becomes paraplegic.
 The novel won a Lambda Literary Award in 2012.

 March 20, 2014, he published Message of Love, the sequel to Every Time I Think of You, where in Philadelphia, the lead characters Reid and Everett go through their early 1980s college years at both Temple University and University of Pennsylvania as the AIDS epidemic approaches.
 The novel was selected as a Lambda Literary Award finalist in 2015.

 In May, 2016, he published Forty Wild Crushes; stories.

 In 2018, he contracted with Beautiful Dreamer Press to publish his sixth novel, Now I'm Here, with a September 2018 publication.
 Set mostly in rural Ohio in the 1970s and 1980s, it focuses on the lives of Joshua, a gay piano prodigy who gains fame for his piano solo version of Queen's "Bohemian Rhapsody," and his relationship with David, the son of a pumpkin farmer.

 In June 2020, he published audiobook adaptations of his novels Every Time I Think of You and Message of Love with narrator Michael Wetherbee.

 In September 2020, his seventh novel, Finding Tulsa, was released with Palm Drive Publishing.
 The expansive novel is the faux-memoir of gay film director Stan Grozniak, who reconnects with Lance, his teenage crush from a 1970s summer theatre production of the musical Gypsy.

 Through 2021, as part of the Bay Area Reporters 50th anniversary celebrations, he produced and hosted twelve monthly panels about the history of the newspaper, with dozens of current and former writers, editors, photographers and special guests.
 The panels are archived on the B.A.R.'s YouTube channel.

 In May 2022, he edited and self-published The Lost of New York, a novel written more than 50 years ago by his late uncle, John "Butch" Rigney, Jr.

+In May 2024, he self-published Lessons in Teenage Biology, a novella expanded from an unpublished short story he wrote in 1986.

 Provenzano is openly gay.
 He currently lives in San Francisco.